Understanding Fragrance Oil Flash Points: A practical guide for candle makers

 Always refer to these recommendations before testing a new fragrance, especially when working with specialist waxes.

-Our gel wax can hold up to 6% fragrance oil
+Our gel wax can only hold up to 6% fragrance oil

 Not all fragrances are suitable for gel wax